Power Ranger Toys

 Pros:

-- Includes multiple classic characters in one package
+• Includes multiple classic characters in a single package

-- Larger size is easier for younger kids to play with
+• Larger size is easier for younger kids to grip and play with

 Cons:

-- Small accessories still require supervision with younger kids
+• Small accessories still require supervision with very young kids

 Power Rangers Dino Fury Red Ranger Electronic Mask

-The Power Rangers Dino Fury Red Ranger Electronic Mask is a simple but fun roleplay toy for younger fans.
+The Power Rangers Dino Fury Red Ranger Electronic Mask is a simple, fun roleplay toy that younger fans tend to love.

-It includes light-up T-Rex eyes, which is really the main feature kids notice right away.
-It is easy to understand, easy to wear, and works well for dress-up play.
+The light-up T-Rex eyes are the feature kids notice immediately.
+It is easy to understand, comfortable enough to wear, and slots naturally into dress-up play.

-It does not have as many features as some of the morphers, but that can actually be a good thing for younger kids who just want something easy and recognizable.
+It does not have as many features as the morphers, but that simplicity is actually a plus for younger kids who just want something recognizable and easy to use.

 Best For: Kids ages 5 and up who enjoy dress-up and simple roleplay toys.